fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/combination-charts-net.md

             Charts.CombinationChart combiChart= new Charts.CombinationChart("mscombi2d");
             // set model as data source
             combiChart.Data.Source = model;
-            // provide field name, which should be rendered as line column combiChart.Data.ColumnPlots("Actual Revenue");
+            // provide field name, which should be rendered as column plot combiChart.Data.ColumnPlots("Actual Revenue");
             // provide field name, which should be rendered as line plot combiChart.Data.LinePlots("Projected Revenue");